 Lowell is a larger medium-sized city located in the state of Massachusetts.
-With a population of 109,945 people and 25 constituent neighborhoods, Lowell is the fourth largest community in Massachusetts.
-Lowell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 113,994 people and 26 constituent neighborhoods, Lowell is the fifth largest community in Massachusetts.
+Lowell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Lowell has more people living here who work in computers and math than 95% of the places in the US.